 All the little details were considered.
 Even things like how much light can get into the pen based on the mesh size.
 The ability for staff to view clearly into the pens at night.
 How small the gate opening, above the latch, needed to be so that the animals couldn’t climb up and get trapped.
 These were all things we factored into building these gates.

 In total, 32 gates were installed – 5 gates at a time (weekly).
-This was largely to minimise disruptions in the shelter and also lessen the noise for our fury little friends.
+This was mainly to minimise disruptions in the shelter and also lessen the noise for our furry little friends.